Anchorage: (907) 345–TREE (8733) Wasilla: (907) 376–TREE (8733)

-Against our main competitors we're flat out the cheapest about half of the time.
+We work hard to offer affordable pricing to our customers.
 We do the most volume, have better, more innovative equipment, and have many long-term employees which increase efficiency.
-If we cost more, expect to get more.
 We pride ourselves in outstanding customer service, a cleaner, professional job and the willingness to take on rush jobs and specialty situations.

 You can trust our pricing.
 While we charge enough so we don't have to cut corners and can stand behind our work, we also don't charge too much or we would quickly be out of work.

 Most of our prices are given as a firm, flat price bid.
 Occasionally, a job could have a moving finish line making it difficult to bid so we'll give an hourly quote for the necessary crew and equipment.
 Major factors when calculating cost are:

 The average price for a single tree removal without stump grinding is about $550.
 This includes everything from small trees starting around $200 up to massive cottonwood trees that could cost several thousand dollars.